 The best broadband deals can be hard to find.
 Trawling through ISP websites and hoping to spot a discount or offer - not only is it time consuming, but you'll inevitably ending up hearing a few days later that a friend or family member got a much better internet deal than you that you just didn't spot.

 That's where this TechRadar broadband deals guide comes in.
-By collating all of the UK's best prices and promotions we'll help you quickly and easily compare broadband and save you a few quid in the process.
+By collating all of the UK's best prices, promotions and precious freebies, we'll help you quickly and easily compare broadband and save you a few quid in the process.
 Pop your postcode in and use the handy set of filters to narrow down the perfect plan for you - it literally takes less than a minute to compare broadband deals with our tool.

 Compare broadband deals

 Alternatively, you can see our handpicked favourites for fibre (if you can get it), broadband and TV packages and cheap broadband only plans that are really impressing us this month all below.
 We'll tell you about all the best broadband deals and free gifts around today.

 So what broadband deals are standing out for us this month?
 In terms of purely monthly price, nobody can come close to matching Onestream where your bills will be a mere £13.99.
 While BT is always popular, too - you can get its Superfast fibre broadband for around £30 per month with an attractive pre-paid credit card.

 But July is proving a great time for some very handsome freebies, too.
 Vodafone, for example, is now throwing in a free Amazon Echo Plus with its already cheap £21/pm fibre, and there's an exclusive Sky deal to be had where you get a £40 voucher with its most affordable plan.
 Or there's a free Google Mini Home for TechRadar readers if you opt for one of Shell Energy's reasonably priced fibre packages.